shubhammanekar94/Shubham_Manekar_Master_Thesis/README.md

     │   ├── preprocessing  <- Script to develope the preprocessing pipeline │   │   └── preprocessing.py
     │   │
-    │   └── visualization  <- Scripts to create exploratory and results oriented visualizations │       ├── visualize.py
+    │   ├── visualization  <- Scripts to create exploratory and results oriented visualizations │   │   ├── visualize.py
-            └── Figures    <- Generated graphics and figures to be used in reporting
+    │   │   ├── Figures    <- Generated graphics and figures to be used in reporting │   │   └── Figures_Summary     <- Summary of graphics and figures for quick look

 --------